DurairajShankar/MovieWiki_FW/MovieWiKi/readme.txt

 API USED:
-  >> The API here used was <a href="http://www.omdbapi.com/" OMBb API Fetch method was used to load the data from API's
+  >> The API here used was <a href="http://www.omdbapi.com/" OMBb API Fetch method was used to load the data from API

-Pagination:
-  >>